Top Gradient

 1a.
 Detailed usage cost export

-• On the BigQuery export tab, find Detailed usage cost and click Edit settings.
+• On the BigQuery export tab, find Detailed usage cost and click Enable detailed export.

 • For Project, select customer-billing-project.

-• Enter a Dataset ID (e.g. billing_export).
-Note this down — you'll need it later.
+• Enter a dataset ID of your choosing (e.g. billing_export).
+Note this down, you'll need it later.

 • Click Save.